List of Boon episodes: Series 5 (1990)

-The series begins with Harry trying to set up a security firm after selling Woodcote Park.
+Series 5 begins with Harry trying to set up a security firm after selling Woodcote Park.
 Operating from an office situated nearby the River Trent, at first he struggles to raise capital.
 But his fortunes change when he is reunited with Ken, and they join up and form Crawford Boon Security (CBS), with Harry organizing security engagements and Ken managing private investigations.
 They run into a wide range of clients and situations, usually at the locations where they have been hired to arrange security, ranging from tracking down a missing pupil from a boarding school, investigating a case of rivalry between two building firms, helping two ballet dancers bring their unscrupulous agent and his accomplice to justice and uncovering a counterfeit forgery racket.
 Their company frequently gets into trouble, such as having their contract to guard a derelict church scrapped after a series of vandalism attacks.
 This often puts Ken at odds with Harry, disagreeing on the best approach to restore their company's reputation and unmask the real culprits behind the unscrupulous activities they get caught up in.
 From this series onwards, CBS becomes the main focus of Ken and Harry's business endeavors.
 Ken also lives near the offices, at first in a yacht by the canal basin, and later in a canal boat after the former was sunk by two heavies employed by a local crook.
 The canal boat remains his residence for the duration of this series.